sam-packer/Mailroom/README.md

 ﻿# Mailroom Management System

 Built with .NET 9.0.
-Feature complete with user management, package management, MySQL, and authentication.
+Feature complete with user management, package management, PostgresSQL, and authentication.

 ## Live demo
 If you don't want to set up the project, you can view a live demo of this project at